dscLabJNU/Container-Traffic-Prediction/README.md

 Our TNSM paper will be published in IEEE soon.

-Z. Wu, Y. Deng, H. Feng, G. Min and Z. Zhang.
+Z. Wu, Y. Deng, H. Feng, Y. Zhou, G. Min and Z. Zhang.
 Blender: A Container Placement Strategy by Leveraging Zipf-like Distribution within Containerized Data Centers.
 IEEE Transactions on Network and Service Management.
 IEEE, Accepted.